3.2 AssertionEngine

 robot --outputdir output --loglevel debug examples/3/3.2/example.robot

-Assertion formatters allows to perform simple operations, normalize spaces, strip, case insensitive and apply to expected
+Assertion formatters allow performing simple operations, such as normalize spaces, strip, case insensitive, and apply to expected,

-operations to the returned value.
-If apply to expected is defined, then formatter is also applied
+on the returned value.
+If apply to expected is defined, then the formatter is also applied

 to the expected value.
-Multiple formatters can be applied in same time.
-Keyword also returns the old scope.
+Multiple formatters can be applied at the same time.
+The keyword also returns the old scope.

 Formatters also support scopes.
 If scope is not defined,

-default scope if Global, which means formatter is valid forever.
+the default scope is Global, which means the formatter is valid forever.
 Other scopes are Suite and Test.

 Assertion Formatters